Regularity of kinetic Fokker-Planck equations in bounded domains: Theory of weak solutions

 Applying \eqref{D0} and \eqref{D2} iteratively yields that

 Similarly, the function $f_{n}-f_{n-1}$ solves \eqref{existence} associated with $|G_1|=G_0=0$,

 we thus obtain

-Therefore, sending $n\rightarrow\infty$, we derive a limiting function $f$ of $f_n$, which solves \eqref{existence} associated with $f|_{t=0}=\fin$ and $\g_-f=a\RR f$.
+Therefore, sending $n\rightarrow\infty$, we derive a limiting function $f$ of $f_n$, which solves \eqref{existence} associated with $f|_{t=0}=\fin$ and $\gamma_-f=a\RR f$.
 We point out that \eqref{dra} is a consequence of the estimates \eqref{D1} and \eqref{Diterat} under the limit process $n\rightarrow\infty$.
-The uniqueness of weak solutions follows from the same argument of the proof in Lemma~\ref{unique}.
-This finishes the proof. \end{proof}
+The uniqueness of weak solutions follows from the same argument of the proof in Corollary~\ref{unique}. \end{proof}

 One disadvantage in the above argument is the lack of information on the trace of solutions as $a\rightarrow1$.
-With the aid of the trace result from Lemma~\ref{unique}, we achieve the well-posedness for \eqref{existence} under the reflection boundary condition $\g_-f=a\RR f$ for the full range $a\in[0,1]$.
+With the aid of the trace result from Lemma~\ref{trace}, we achieve the well-posedness for \eqref{existence} under the reflection boundary condition $\gamma_-f=a\RR f$ for the full range $a\in[0,1]$.